cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

 ----------------------------------------

 If the attribute is set to "service", then the custom implementation can be used to call external services.
-The custom external service inherits the following base class and is implemented individually for the calling method that requires implementation for each service (SubAgent) used.
+Custom external services are implemented individually by inheriting the following base classes, since each service (SubAgent) used has its own call method that needs to be implemented.

 .. code:: python